This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Why is Your Cactus Dying?

-If your cactus plant is wilting and shedding its leaves, it may be dying from lack of water.
-If it’s not getting enough water, its soil will become dried out and its roots will shrivel.
-Once the roots shrivel, the plant can no longer take in water and it will eventually die.
+If your cactus plant is wilting and shedding its leaves, it may be perishing from lack of water.
+If it’s not receiving sufficient water, its soil will dehydrate and its roots will shrink.
+When the roots shrink, the plant cannot absorb water and will perish.

 How to Save It

-If your cactus is wilting, it may be on the verge of death.
-If you see this sign, you should give your cactus a quick check.
+If your cactus is drooping, it may be on the brink of death.
+If you notice this sign, you should conduct a prompt examination.

-If your cactus plant is wilting, but not yet dying, it’s possible to save it.
-Place it in a well-lit but not too sunny spot.
-Keep the soil moist but not soggy and water it regularly.
+If your cactus plant is wilting, yet not dying, it is possible to save it.
+Position it in a well-lit but not overly sunny area.
+Maintain soil moisture without making it soggy and water consistently.

 How To Repot a Dying Cactus